Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 ## How to tune options for a good hahsrate

-First check the list of compute devices on your system
+First check the list of compute devices on your system:

 * For this, launch `listDevices_CUDA.bat/.sh` or `listDevices_OpenCL.bat/.sh`
 * If you see no devices, it means that CUDA / OpenCL drivers are not properly installed or that there are no compatible GPU devices available